Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Experiment

 \section{Experiment}

 We frame our empirical inquiry through three sets of research questions.
-Broadly, when access to AI is given to individuals in a multi-user context, who uses it, what do they gain, and who benefits the most?
+Broadly, when access to AI is given to individuals in a multi-user context, who uses it, what do they gain, and what mechanism drives the welfare effects?